Felipev98/Felipev98/README.md

 ## ⚡️ Quick Facts
 - 👀 I'm currently looking for new opportunities of job.
-- 🌎 I want to be become a part of a team of developers to change people's lives
+- 🌎 I want to be become a part of a team of developers to change people's lives.
-- 💼 I'm currently working on  personal projects
+- 💼 I'm currently working on  personal projects.
-- 🎥 Hobbies other than coding: Play videogames , watch movies and Tv shows, read
+- 🎥 Hobbies other than coding: Play videogames , watch movies and Tv shows, read about technology.

 ## :coffee: Contact